ajkswamy/BlenderSWCVizualizer/README.md

 compareNrnsBlender.py: Used to vizualize multiple SWC files together.
 ---
 1. To use, specify the paths to the SWC files in the list 'swcs'.
 2. Specify the colors with which the neurons are to be colored in 'cols'.
-The neuron to color mapping in element wise one to one.
+The neuron to color mapping is element wise one to one.
 3. Change the string in sys.path.append('...') to the path which contains blenderHelper.py
 4. Then, in a terminal, enter "blender --python compareNrnsBlender.py"